Coronavirus – COVID-19

 Can I still get an Inter-Library Loan?

-The Inter-Library Loan service is operating.
+The Inter-Library Loan service is operating as normal.
 Please order using the ILL form in the usual way.

 How can I make an appointment with my Subject Librarian?